 What next for education in China?

-The ‘education revolution’ continues to change and shape the minds of the new generation.
+The ‘education reformation’ continues to change and shape the minds of the new generation.
 Indeed, two new policies were introduced last year.
 One was to decrease the homework workload – reducing it to a maximum of one hour per evening – in order to protect students’ sleep.
 The other was to create greater awareness about managing workloads and creating a greater focus on student’s character and behaviour.
 Mrs Zhou comments that these policies inevitably increase the workload for teachers but she sees the advantages of the progression, development and advancement of education in China.
 As she explains: ‘The ideology of teaching is changing and it’s important for teachers to adapt and learn how to teach in this new environment.’
-A revolution indeed.
+A truly inspiring reformation indeed.